 We review a third way to specify the semantics of a programming language: denotational semantics.
 Denotational semantics directly specifies the meaning of programs as a mathematical object.
-If operational semantics corresponds to an idealized interpreter and Hoare logic corresponds to an idealized verifier, then denotational semantics corresponds to an idealized compiler.
+If operational semantics corresponds to an idealized interpreter and Hoare logic corresponds to an idealized verifier, then denotational semantics corresponds to an idealized compiler: a compiler that translates the source program not to assembly language but directly to mathematics.

-The core of this chapter is modeled closely after Chapter 11 of Concrete Semantics: With Isabelle/HOL [27].
+The core of this chapter is modeled closely after Chapter 11 of Concrete Semantics: With Isabelle/HOL [26].